Ageing related states of complex network formation in areca nuts

-In Figure \ref{figure:4}\textbf{a}, we show the sum of all LDOSs of unripened nuts taken from Figure \ref{figure:3} \textbf{b$^\prime$}, \textbf{c$^\prime$}, and \textbf{d$^\prime$}.
-Violet colour represents the sum of LDOSs and transparent black represents the DOS.
-Similarly, for ripened, Figure \ref{figure:4}\textbf{b}, we show the sum of all LDOSs of ripened nuts taken from Figure \ref{figure:3}\textbf{g$^\prime$}, \ref{figure:3}\textbf{h$^\prime$}, and \ref{figure:3}\textbf{i$^\prime$}.
-The total sum of LDOSs of the nuts is not equal to total DOS.
-This is a important finding from decomposing the original images, we found more states in LDOSs than the DOS.
+The total sum of LDOSs of the nuts is not equal to the total DOS.
+This is an important finding from decomposing the original images, we found more states in LDOSs than the DOS.
 In order to find out the variation of mAP in the LDOSs, we plotted the variation of mAP with respect to nuts.
-In Figure \ref{figure:4}\textbf{c} and Figure \ref{figure:4}\textbf{d} are the mAP of LDOSs of unripened and ripened nuts.
-Standard deviation is calculated and plotted on the mAP. mAP is obtained from both unripened and ripened nuts.
-The chaotic behaviour is seen in this plot.
-Here also, the contributions of red mAP from the LDOSs are less.
-Decomposing DOS also helped us to visualise micro-structure in the nuts.
-We investigated that, the water and chemical content in areca nut in the earlier growth and after maturation is much perceptible.
-At the early stages of ageing, these regions were more viscous.
-Once it is aged, the micro-structure white grains will form in those regions in the nuts.
-We observe in the Figure \ref{figure:2}\textbf{a} the moisture is present in the unripened nuts.
-For the ripened nuts, it is not present.
-In Figure \ref{figure:4}, we show the evidence of fine features are there when we decompose the both age groups of nuts. we show the moisture content in areca nut and canny edge detection algorithm picking moisture content in blue channel unripened areca nut shown in Figure \ref{figure:4}\textbf{a}, is the enlarged image in the version of both ageing groups.
-These white micro-structures are responsible for the edges and high-frequency signals are shown in Figure \ref{figure:2}\textbf{e}.
-In Figure \ref{figure:4}\textbf{f}, \ref{figure:4}\textbf{g}, and \ref{figure:4}\textbf{h}, we show the canny edge detection of unripened nuts and its zoomed in version of picking moisture content and some white grains.
+Figure \ref{figure:4}\textbf{c} and Figure \ref{figure:4}\textbf{d} are the mAP of LDOSs of unripened and ripened nuts.
+Standard deviation is calculated using the Equation \ref{eq:12} and plotted on the mAP. mAP is obtained from both unripened and ripened nuts.
+A chaotic behaviour is observed in this plot.
+The contributions of red mAP from the LDOSs are less.
+Decomposing DOS also helped us to visualise fine features in the nuts.
+We investigated the water and chemical content in areca nut.
+These areas were more viscous in the early phases of ageing.
+As the nuts matures, the fine characteristic white grains appear in specific areas.
+Earlier, we observe in the Figure \ref{figure:2}\textbf{a} the saturate regions in the unripened nuts in contrast to ripened nuts.
+In Figure \ref{figure:4}\textbf{e}, we show the evidence of fine features, which are responsible for nonlinear decomposition due to their different optical properties for both age groups of nuts.
+These regions are enlarged for both the ageing groups.
+The symbols represents the respective nuts of the Figure \ref{figure:3}\textbf{a} and Figure \ref{figure:3}\textbf{f}.
+In Figure \ref{figure:4}\textbf{f}, Figure \ref{figure:4}\textbf{g}, and Figure \ref{figure:4}\textbf{h}, we show the canny edge detection of unripened nuts and its zoomed in version of picking moisture content and some white grains.
 Also, it is noticeable that the very small white micro grains are consolidated in the same image without any moisture unlike for unripened nuts shown in Figure \ref{figure:4}\textbf{i}, Figure \ref{figure:4}\textbf{j}, and Figure \ref{figure:4}\textbf{k} white consolidated particles are more.
 An attempt was made to identify the maturation growth and study the associated change in the alkaloid contents of two regions using MRI and mass spectrometer\cite{srimany2016developmental}.
 This study \cite{srimany2016developmental} helped us to hypothesise that at the final stage of maturity, the major quantity alkaloids are arecoline, arecaidine, and guvacoline get segregated in the brown region whereas guvacine gets to the white region of the areca nut.